Mail Code: 94305-6045

 The Center for Human Rights counts all courses taken in academic year 2020-21 with a grade of 'CR' (credit) or 'S' (satisfactory) towards satisfaction of undergraduate degree requirements that otherwise require a letter grade.

 With regard to the policy that at least 10 of 25 units for the Minor must be taken on Stanford campus, Stanford courses taken virtually during the COVID-19 pandemic count toward the 10 unit minimum.

 Director: David Cohen

 Associate Director: Penelope Van Tuyl

-Faculty Advisory Board: JP Daughton (History), Larry Diamond (Political Science, Faculty Director of the Haas Center for Public Service), James Fearon (Political Science, Frank Fukuyama (Political Science, Director of CDDRL), Katherine Jolluck (History), Margaret Levi (Political Science, Director of CASBS), Tanya Luhrmann (Anthropology), Anne Firth Murray (Feminist, Gender, and Sexuality Studies), Norman Naimark (History, Director of SGS), Josh Ober (Classics and Philosophy), David Palumbo-Liu (English and Comparative Literature), Richard Roberts (History, Co-Director of the Center for African Studies), Beth Van Schaack (Law, International Policy Studies), Jeremy Weinstein (Political Science), Paul Wise (Medicine)
+Faculty Advisory Board: JP Daughton (History), Larry Diamond (Political Science), Dan Edelstein (Division of Literatures, Cultures, and Languages), James Fearon (Political Science), Frank Fukuyama (Political Science), Katherine Jolluck (History), Tanya Luhrmann (Anthropology), Anne Firth Murray (Feminist, Gender, and Sexuality Studies), Norman Naimark (History), Josh Ober (Classics and Philosophy), David Palumbo-Liu (English and Comparative Literature), Richard Roberts (History), Beth Van Schaack (Law), Jeremy Weinstein (Political Science), Paul Wise (Medicine), Christine Min Wotipka (Education).